 Many people I know who are acquainted with the music contend that Florent Schmitt’s String Trio is an incredible composition — fascinating and complex.
 It is a piece that demands concentrated listening, but the musical rewards are many.
 As the American violinist and conductor John McLaughlin Williams has stated:

 “I find it interesting that Arnold Schönberg and Florent Schmitt have much in common in their mature works.
-The first used a system (more or less); the other went where his imagination took him — and yet musically they are not far apart at all.
+The first composer used a system (more or less); the other went where his imagination took him — and yet musically they are not far apart at all.
 Listen to both of their late string trios and you’ll hear what I mean.”

 The musicologist Eric Berman extols the virtues of the String Trio like this: